-Our Ooma Home security service faces significant competition in a market segment where the Ooma brand is relatively unknown, and where there are several established large providers, such as ADT and SimpliSafe, as well as new market entrants with significantly greater resources than ours, such as Google and its Nest Secure home security system and service.
-If we fail to create sufficient recognition of the Ooma brand in the home security market, fail to provide features or benefits in our home security service seen as desirable by consumers, or fail to convince consumers of the relative benefits of our home security service when compared to those of our competitors, our service could fail to achieve market acceptance and therefore not generate significant increases to our revenue.
+Our Ooma Smart Security service faces significant competition in a market segment where the Ooma brand is relatively unknown, and where there are several established large providers, such as ADT and SimpliSafe, as well as new market entrants with significantly greater resources than ours, such as Google and its Nest Secure home security system and service.
+If we fail to create sufficient recognition of the Ooma brand in the smart security market, fail to provide features or benefits in our Smart Security service seen as desirable by consumers, or fail to convince consumers of the relative benefits of our Smart Security service when compared to those of our competitors, our service could fail to achieve market acceptance and therefore not generate significant increases to our revenue.